Dr. Maple Melder Crozier, BA, MS, Ed.D.

 Tel: 604-504-7441 ext: 4791

 George came to UFV in 1994.
-He is also an instructor for the Family Child Care certificate.
+He has been an instructor for the Family Child Care Certificate Program.
 His educational background includes diplomas and degrees from a number of institutions.
 Most recently, he completed a Masters Degree in Early Childhood Education at Simon Fraser University.
 He has worked in the ECE field in a number of capacities.
 These include being a caregiver, owning and operating a group day care, and designing learning environments for young children.
 In 2006, George won the coveted Teaching Excellence award at UFV.
 He lives in the Abbotsford area, is married and has two children.

 Cindy Rammage, BA, MA